sephora - sephoria

 BEAUTY MATCH UP GAME

 The Beauty Match Up game was a simple version of Apples to Apples.
 Players had 10 seconds to memorize the tiles that appeared on the floor.
-Then the tile that they needed to stand on to match would appear both on the user’s screen underneath the score counter and timer and on the in-game screen.
+Then the tile that they needed to stand on to match would appear both on the user’s screen, underneath the score counter and on the in-game screen.
 Once the timer was up, an overlay would appear on the users screen letting them know if they got it right or wrong.
 Players had to match 5 tiles correctly in order to obstain a lipstick.
 Lipsticks were found throughout the space by playing games, watching videos, or interacting with other elements.

 Tile Design: Hibah Khan